“It is possible to do development differently” – Meet the Giving for Change alliance: STAR Ghana Foundation

 In 2018, STAR Ghana began a two-year transition from a multi-donor funded programme to an independent Ghanaian-owned and led national entity, called the STAR Ghana Foundation.
 In this interview, Executive Director Ibrahim-Tanko Amidu and Programmes Manager Eunice Racheal Agbenyadzi unpack the current state of philanthropy in Ghana and consider how the Giving for Change programme will advance philanthropy in the country.

-GFCF: What does community philanthropy currently look like in your country?
+GFCF: What does community philanthropy currently look like in Ghana?

 Tanko: Community philanthropy takes a number of dimensions in Ghana.
 Firstly, there is community philanthropy that is linked to the social networks and the traditional ways of giving.
 Secondly, there is the community philanthropy that has been engendered by the presence of NGOs and other civil society organizations that have tried to develop new ways of mobilizing resources for community development.
 Currently, the traditional system is still quite strong but very focused on addressing specific local issues – like when there is a disaster or acute social issues and appeals for funds are launched to support the affected community or individuals.
 This has not gone beyond charity or immediate imperative support to address the issues underlying lack of access to quality services.